NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/initial_setup_jon.md

 ### Switch to MAXN SUPER mode

 Note that the default power mode on JetPack 6.2 on Jetson Orin Nano Developer Kit is **25W**. <br>
-To switch to the **MAXN SUPER** mode and unlock the unregulated performance, follow below steps:
+To switch to the **MAXN SUPER** mode and unlock the unregulated performance, follow the steps below:

-1. Click on the current power mode (**25W**) by clicking the NVIDIA icon on the right side of the Ubuntu desktop’s top bar.
+1. Click on the current power mode (**25W**) by clicking the NVIDIA icon on the right side of the Ubuntu desktop's top bar.
 2. Select **Power mode** from the menu.
 3. Choose **MAXN SUPER** to enable maximum performance.